 Neuromarketing is an emerging field that bridges the study of consumer behaviour with neuroscience which uses brain scans to unlock the subconscious thoughts, feelings and desires that drive purchasing decisions.

-Controversial to its first emerged in 2002; the field is gaining rapid credibility and adoption among advertising and marketing professionals.
-It is because, conventional methods for testing and predicting the effectiveness of those investments have generally failed because they depend on consumers’ willingness and competency to describe how they feel when they are exposed to an advertisement.
+Since when it emerged in 2002; the field has gained rapid credibility and adoption among advertising and marketing professionals.
+Conventional methods for testing and predicting the effectiveness of those investments have generally failed because they depend on consumers’ willingness and competency to describe how they feel when they are exposed to an advertisement.
 However, Neuromarketing offers cutting edge methods for directly probing minds without requiring demanding cognitive or conscious participation.

 What Neuromarketing Offers?

 In general, there are 4 areas in which the neuromarketing can help companies:

 The feeling that advertising agencies want to create with advertisements, such as excitement, passion, hostility, humour, interest, etc. can be matched to an approximate region of the brain where these concepts are processed.
 If the selected region of the brain remains unresponsive to the advertising impulse, it becomes clear that the mentioned advertisement cannot pass this critical measure.
 On the contrary, if the impulse given triggers a measurable organic change in the determined region, it means that a successful pairing could have been done.
 This helps advertisers to deliver their messages in a better way and allow them to learn whether an advertisement created by them work or not.